Colombian conflict: Causes

 Colombia has a long history of political violence.
-Land, power, and wealth are unevenly distributed, and many rural citizens are used to having to fend for themselves.
+Land, power, and wealth were unevenly distributed and many rural citizens were used to having to fend for themselves.
 There is no consensus about the date on which the conflict began, with some saying 1958 (with the start of the Frente Nacional (National Front)) and others 1964 (with the creation of the FARC).

 In the mid-1980s, Colombia granted local governments greater political and fiscal autonomy.
 This strengthened the government's position in more remote regions.

 In 1985, during peace talks with then-President Belisario Betancur, the FARC created the left-wing Patriotic Union party as a route from violence to mainstream politics.
 Between 1985 and 2002, 4,153 members and supporters of the party were kidnapped and murdered by right-wing paramilitaries with government support.
 This included two presidential candidates, 6 out of 16 congressmembers, 17 regional representatives, and 163 councilmembers.
 These killings aggravated the conflict.

 In the 1980s, drug trafficking increased, bringing a concomitant increase in violence.
 Trafficking began in the 1960s and 70s when a group of Americans began to smuggle marijuana.
 Later, the American Mafia moved into drug trafficking in Colombia alongside local marijuana producers.
-Cocaine and other drugs produced in Colombia were mostly consumed in the US as well as Europe.
+Cocaine and other drugs produced in Colombia were mostly consumed in the US, as well as Europe.

 Organized crime in Colombia grew increasingly powerful in the 1970s and 80s with the introduction of massive drug trafficking to the United States from Colombia.
-After the Colombian government dismantled many of the drug cartels that appeared in the country during the 1980s, left-wing guerrilla groups and right-wing paramilitary organizations resumed some of their drug trafficking activities.
-They resorted to extortion and kidnapping for financing, activities which led to a loss of support from the local population.
+After the Colombian government dismantled many of the drug cartels that appeared in the country during the 1980s, left-wing guerrilla groups, and right-wing paramilitary organizations resumed some of their drug trafficking activities.
+They resorted to extortion and kidnapping for their financing: activities which led to a loss of support from the local population.
 These funds helped finance paramilitaries and guerrillas, allowing these organizations to buy weapons which were then sometimes used to attack military and civilian targets.
+Natural resources were found to be correlated with the conflict, while higher per capita income and public investment were associated with reduced conflict intensity.